s-ball/hatch-msgfmt-s-ball/README.md

 ## Current Status

 This package is currently at a beta level.
 It works and has a test coverage above 90%.
 But it lacks documentation and real world tests.
+Nevertheless, I already use it for (the development version of) another project of mine [i18nparse](https://github.com/s-ball/i18nparse)

 Releases use a semantic major.minor.patch versioning.
 The full source code is available on [GitHub](https://github.com/s-ball/hatch-msgfmt-s-ball.git).